 At case review, appointed members and invited participants provided insight into the policies and procedures of their respective agencies.
 Since Team goals include a holistic evaluation of system response, it was important to have all system categories present for each case review meeting.
-We have been tracking the participation of Law Enforcement advocates in previous years.
-In 2016, a Law Enforcement advocate was appointed under the Law Enforcement category.
 Most appointed member absences were offset by the participation of invited members in the same category.